-A nail salon management plan breaks down how your business will be run.
+A nail salon’s management plan breaks down how your business will be run.
 As the owner, you should explain:

 - The Company’s Structure (this will differ a lot depending on the size of your business- a home nail salon business plan will be relatively simple, whereas a large multi-location facility needs more detailed management)

-- Your Management Strategy (major business goals, projections, and goals for the next few years, and how you plan to achieve these)
+- Your Management Strategy (major business goals, projections and targets for the next few years, and how you plan to achieve these)

-- Staffing Information (how many emploees you’ll need in which roles)
+- Staffing Information (how many team members you’ll need in which roles)

-Including these in the business plan makes it easy to see that you’ve got a solid grasp of your future revenue, profit margins, and projected expenses.
+Including these in the business plan makes it easy for anyone (including angel investors) to see that you’ve got a solid grasp of your future revenue, profit margins and projected expenses.
 Include the following: